citusdata/citus_docs/dist_tables/range_distribution.rst

 This function informs Citus that the github_events table should be distributed by range on the repo_id column.

 Range distribution signifies to the database that all the shards have non-overlapping ranges of the distribution key.
-Currently, the \stage command for data loading does not impose that the shards have non-overlapping distribution key ranges.
+Currently, the \copy command for data loading does not impose that the shards have non-overlapping distribution key ranges.
 Hence, the user needs to make sure that the shards don't overlap.

 To set up range distributed shards, you first have to sort the data on the distribution column.
 This may not be required if the data already comes sorted on the distribution column (eg. facts, events, or time-series tables distributed on time).
-The next step is to split the input file into different files having non-overlapping ranges of the distribution key and run the \stage command for each file separately.
-As \stage always creates a new shard, the shards are guaranteed to have non-overlapping ranges.
+The next step is to split the input file into different files having non-overlapping ranges of the distribution key and run the \copy command for each file separately.
+As \copy always creates a new shard, the shards are guaranteed to have non-overlapping ranges.

-As an example, we'll describe how to stage data into the github_events table shown above.
+As an example, we'll describe how to copy data into the github_events table shown above.
 First, you download and extract two hours of github data.

 ::